 Out-of-Pocket Maximum/Limit

-Your out-of-pocket maximum is the most you’ll ever pay for covered health care in a single benefit year.
-Once you hit that number, your insurance pays 100% of covered costs for the rest of the year — no more deductibles, copays, or coinsurance.
+Your out-of-pocket maximum is the most you'll pay for covered in-network care in a single plan year.
+Once you hit that number, your plan pays 100% of covered essential health benefits for the rest of the year.

 • Your deductible